 The Board defines the duties of the Remuneration Committee in the charter confirmed for the Committee.
-The Remuneration Committee prepares, as necessary, matters concerning the nomination appointment of the President and CEO, Executive Vice Presidents, the CEO's deputy and other Board of Management members for before the Board of Directors.
-The Committee prepares proposals for the Board of Directors concerning the remuneration principles, incentive schemes and remuneration that apply to the President and CEO and the Board of Management members.
+The Remuneration Committee prepares, as necessary, matters concerning the appointment of the President & CEO, the CEO's deputy and other Board of Management members for the Board of Directors.
+The Committee prepares proposals for the Board of Directors concerning the remuneration principles, incentive schemes and remuneration that apply to the President & CEO and the Board of Management members.
 External consultants used by the committee are independent of the company and management.